 In the case of jewellery and other accessories which infringe the policy, a member of staff may ask the student to remove the item.
 It will be taken to the General Office and may be collected at the end of the school day.

-The Head of Sixth Form and then Headteacher are the final arbiters in all matters of uniform and dress.
+The Head of Sixth Form and the Head Teacher are the final arbiters in all matters of uniform and dress.

-APPENDIX 3 - ADMISSION POLICY
+APPENDIX 3 - ADMISSION POLICY FOR ENTRY INTO YEAR 12 SEPTEMBER 2021